Sealed in Christ

 During the time of the Persian captivity, King Ahasuerus was persuaded through a plot of deception to make a proclamation against the Jews, which ultimately would bring about their destruction.
 After writing down the fate of the Jews, he sealed it, making it irrevocable, a decree, even he was powerless to reverse or break.
 But through Queen Esther, and the prayers of the Jewish people, God moved upon the heart of the king to provide a way of escape, saving their lives.
 (Esther)

 Daniel was a man of faith during the Jewish Babylonian captivity which at this time, King Darius appointed him to rule in his kingdom.
 Daniel’s adversaries were provoked with jealousy and persuaded the king to decree that during a certain period of time, if anyone worshiped any god besides King Darius, they would be executed.
-Daniel continued His prayers and worship of God everyday even with his fate sealed by the King’s destructive proclamation.
-So when the decree was put in writing and sealed by the King’s authority, it was impossible to repeal; even the King could not reverse the consequences of the law he decreed.
+Daniel continued His prayers and worship of God everyday even with his fate sealed by the King’s erroneous proclamation.
+So when the decree was put in writing and sealed by the King’s authority, it was impossible to revoke; even the King could not reverse the consequences of the law he decreed.
 But when Daniel’s accusers told the King of how Daniel continued to pray, Darius was greatly distressed and looked for a way to rescue him, “but the edict could not be changed.”
 (Daniel 6)

 When the law was carried out, Daniel was thrown into the lion’s den.
 King Darius was sad concerning Daniel’s fate and declared, “May your God, whom you serve continually, rescue you!”